danielcoker/esusu/README.md

 - Fill in the details of the environment varibles.
 - Run `pipenv install` to install required packages.
 - Run `pipenv shell` to activate the virtual env.
-- Run `python manage.py migrate` to run migrate.
+- Run `python manage.py migrate` to run migrations.
 - Run `python manage.py runserver` to start the development server.

 > Create a secret key for the Django app here: https://djecrety.ir/